Ever caught yourself scrolling for an hour, promising “I’ll start tomorrow,” only to watch the same deadline creep closer?

 What Is Motivation, According to Psychologists?

 When psychologists talk about motivation, they aren’t just tossing around a buzzword.
-Which means they see it as the process that initiates, directs, and sustains goal‑oriented behavior.
-In plain English: it’s the invisible engine that gets you out of bed, pushes you to finish a report, or even makes you binge‑watch a new series instead of studying And that's really what it comes down to..
+They see it as the process that initiates, directs, and sustains goal‑oriented behavior.
+In plain English: it’s the invisible engine that gets you out of bed, pushes you to finish a report, or even makes you binge‑watch a new series instead of studying It's one of those things that adds up.
+No workaround needed..

 Intrinsic vs. Extrinsic